meedan/check/README.md

 We will work on refining this approach, and we welcome suggestions for a more robust one - including the avoidance of relying on an external DNS.

 For now, it means that your `check-app` configuration files as listed above should all point to `http://test.localdev.checkmedia.org`, suffixed with the right ports for the various services.
+You can of course create your own DNS entry elsewhere that points to your correct Docker IP in case `172.17.0.1` is not right for you.

 ## Available services